brianmcn/Zelda1RandoTools/doc/use.md

 You can click the '**Show HotKeys**' button in the legend to pop out a resizable window with a 'cheat sheet' of your [hotkey mappings](extras.md#hotkeys).

+You can click the '**Show/Run Custom**' button to run some custom actions.
+This is an experimental feature, which may be useful to folks who commonly view images of maps or use notes or other programs concurrently with the tracker.
+You can control the behaviors of this button by editing the file ShowRunCustom.txt.
+The text file format is self-describing.
+(Pressing the button will create a template ShowRunCustom.txt file if it does not exist, and offer you a chance to edit it.)

 ## <a id="main-dt"></a> Dungeon Tracker